The Ostroff Group is now part of Amplify Partners

 He has served as Executive Director for Strategic Development at the JDC, CEO of Jewish Agency International Development and Deputy National Director of the Friends of the IDF.

-Joshua specializes in planned giving, capital and endowment campaigns, major gift initiatives, major donor stewardship and solicitation.
+Joshua specializes in planned giving, capital and endowment campaigns, major gift initiatives, major donor stewardship and solicitation for US and Israeli NGOs.
 He has coached high performing senior professionals, designed effective national and regional staff structures, led board governance and budgeting processes, and managed lay leadership transitions.

 Joshua has presented to dozens of North American Jewish communities.
 He enjoys a national reputation for excellence, integrity and collaboration.
 Joshua lived in Israel for 8 years, served in the IDF, is fluent in Hebrew and has managed and partnered with both domestic and Israel-based senior professionals.